nomius/mttools/README.md

 mttools
 =======

-Smalls tools for technical documents with Troff/Groff
+Smalls set of tools for technical documents with Troff/Groff